movementbuff/offthegridgame/README.md

         "resolutionScaleValue": 0,
         "antiAliasingMethod": 0,
         "dLSSMode": 6,
    As of the most recent update, Global Illumination will likely force to a setting of "1" when you launch the game.
-This is fine and doesn't appear to be affecting the performance of the config much, but to keep everything the same
+This is fine and doesn't appear to be affecting the performance of the config.

 - ***dLSSMode should now be set to 6,*** not 5 as mentioned in the installation guide on youtube as an optimization patch has just released which has changed this.
  Set it to 6 rather than 5